hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 3. **Which computing environment do you use?** Specify the operating system platform that is used to run the analysis.
 4. **What are the computational steps to achieve the results?** Specify all the commands and GUI clicks necessary to arrive at the final results.

-The input data for statistical analyses, such as CMS MiniAOD, is produced centrally and the locations are well understood.
+The input data for statistical analyses, such as CMS MiniAOD, is produced centrally, and its location is well-known.

 The analysis code and the containerised computational environments were covered in the previous two days of this workshop: